 Caregivers will be unable to provide care and Families will not be serviced if:

 Introductory Health Check in Call: We are encouraging both Caregivers and Families to communicate during introductory calls on the health status of both your Family and the assigned Caregivers.
 Please keep the TLC office informed on any and all scheduling changes.
 The health of Caregivers and Families are equally important.
-Transparency from both parties with regards to illnesses is critical to containing the spread of the virus.
+Transparency from both parties as relates to illnesses is critical to containing the spread of the virus.
 For this reason, we are asking Care Providers and Families to fully disclose any illnesses when requests are placed.
 We are not declining sick care coverage for some illnesses unrelated to COVID-19 so please be clear about any symptoms anyone in the household is experiencing.
 During these discussions, please make sure you cover topics such as as removal of shoes, hand sanitizer stations at the front door, hand washing protocols etc.

 Policies for Families: